-As of October 31, 2002, we were a party to approximately 420 pending cases involving an aggregate of approximately 16,972 claimants alleging personal injury from exposure to asbestos containing materials formerly used in gaskets (both encapsulated and otherwise) manufactured or distributed by certain of our subsidiaries for use in the petrochemical refining and exploration industries.
+As of December 31, 2002, we were a party to approximately 455 pending cases involving an aggregate of approximately 21,522 claimants alleging personal injury from exposure to asbestos containing materials formerly used in gaskets (both encapsulated and otherwise) manufactured or distributed by certain of our subsidiaries for use in the petrochemical refining and exploration industries.
 We manufactured three types of gaskets and we ceased the use of asbestos in our U.S. products at various dates in the 1980's and 1990's.
 In addition, we acquired various companies to distribute our products that had distributed gaskets of other manufacturers prior to acquisition.
 We believe that many of our pending cases relate to locations at which none of our gaskets were distributed or used.
-Approximately 563 cases involving approximately 3,309 claimants have been either dismissed for lack of product identification or otherwise or been settled or made subject to agreements to settle.
 Total settlement costs (exclusive of defense costs) for all such cases, some of which were filed over 12 years ago, have been approximately \$1.9 million.
 We do not have significant primary insurance to cover our settlement and defense costs.
 We believe that there may be excess insurance policies of former owners available to us that we are in the process of reconstructing, but they may not be available.
-Based upon our experience to date and other available information, we do not believe that these cases will have a material adverse effect on our financial condition or future results of operation.
+Based upon our experience to date and other available information, we do not believe that these cases will have a material adverse effect on our financial condition or duture results of operation.
 However, we may be subjected to significant additional claims in the future, the cost of settling cases in which product identification can be made may increase, and we may be subjected to further claims in respect of the former activities of our acquired gasket distributors.